leemunroe/blog/_posts/2016-08-16-responsive-email-design.markdown

 ## Conclusion

 Building HTML email is hard.
 Building responsive HTML email is even harder.
-But as we can see from the stats, **it is imperative ensuring that your emails look good on mobile**.
+But as we can see from the stats, **it is imperative that your emails look good on mobile**.

 If you don't have the time, resources or patience then **stick to emails that have 1 column** and are fluid.
 It will make life much easier for you.
 However, if you must have multi-column layouts, then the hybrid / spongy approach is the way to go.
 Just be aware that ensuring they work on Outlook and mobile Gmail apps makes things complicated.